-Since it’s not poisonous or something, Japanese knotweed does not pose a threat to people or animals, it cannot physically harm you.
-However, Japanese knotweed dangers are more financial and concern many homeowners, property sellers and potential property buyers.
+Since it’s not poisonous, Japanese knotweed does not pose a threat to people or animals – it cannot physically harm you.
+However, Japanese knotweed dangers are more financial and concern many homeowners, property sellers and potential buyers.

-If it happens that homeowners discover Japanese knotweed in their garden, they’ll have to face the fact that their home’s value will depreciate significantly.
-And when it comes to potential property buyers, they may decide to spend a lot of money on a survey, in order to find out if there is a Japanese knotweed infestation.
-Unfortunately, if they discover such problem, there is no legal recourse for them, and no one will recover all the money spent on the survey.
+If homeowners discover Japanese knotweed in their garden, they’ll have to face the fact that their home’s value will depreciate significantly.
+And when it comes to potential property buyers, they may decide to spend a lot of money on a survey to find out if a Japanese knotweed infestation exists.
+Unfortunately, if they discover such a problem, there is no legal recourse for them, and no one will recover all the money spent on the survey.

 You might be wondering why is all that?
 What does Japanese knotweed do so much?
-Well, you may be shocked to learn that Japanese knotweed can and will displace building foundations, patios, deckings, flood defences, garden sheds, greenhouses, fences and everything that got in its way if not removed in a timely manner.
+Well, you may be shocked to learn that Japanese knotweed can and will displace building foundations, patios, deckings, flood defences, garden sheds, greenhouses, fences and everything that got in its way if not removed promptly.